adambard/learnxinyminutes-docs/asymptotic-notation.html.markdown

 Is `f(n)` O(g(n))?
 Is `3 log n + 100` O(log n)?
-Let's look to the definition of Big-Oh.
+Let's look to the definition of Big-O.

 ```
 3log n + 100 <= c * log n